A Feature Documentary

 the Ancient World

-Filmed across Canada and Kazakhstan — two countries whose landscapes and peoples carry traces of the same ancient migration story, separated by an ocean but connected by DNA.
+Canada and Kazakhstan — two countries whose landscapes and peoples carry traces of the same ancient migration story, connected by DNA across oceans.

-From Arctic tundra and First Nations communities to the steppes of Kazakhstan and the Altai mountains — the film follows the evidence wherever it leads.
+From Arctic tundra and First Nations communities to the steppes of Kazakhstan and the Altai mountains — following the evidence wherever it leads.

 Press & Media